G-Research/PalletJack/README.md

 ## Features

 - Storing parquet metadata in an indexed format
-- Reading parquet metadata for a single row group
-- Reading parquet metadata for multiple row groups
+- Reading parquet metadata for a subset of row groups and columns